 Civil Marriages Formalities in Spain

-Applications must be made directly to the Civil Registry (Registro Civil) or District Court (Juzgado) where the marriage will be celebrated: www.mjusticia.gob.es
+Applications must be made directly to the Civil Registry (Registro Civil) or District Court (Juzgado) where at least one of the applicants resides.
+This requirement does not imply the celebration of the marriage in the municipality of the given Civil Registry: www.mjusticia.gob.es

 - Application Form: Can be obtained from the Civil Registry/District Court assuming jurisdiction.